firstcontributions/first-contributions/additional-material/git_workflow_scenarios/configuring-git.md

 $ git config user.name "Your Name"
 ```

+In case you misspelt something, you can always use `git config --global --edit` for global changes in your preferred editor, or omit the `--global`  to change the repository settings.

 ### Command-line Config

 These type of configurations are scoped to the current command only.
 All git commands take `-c` arguments before the action verb to set temporary configuration data.